akshayanakhate123/enchanced-linkedin/README.md

 ## 🚀 Hero

-**CampusGraph** is a mobile-first professional networking app for verified MBA students and alumni.
+**LinkedIN_Clone** is a mobile-first professional networking app for verified MBA students and alumni.
 It takes the visual language of LinkedIn and rebuilds the parts that matter most for business school students: **structured alumni outreach, cohort intelligence, and paid Office Hours** — turning vague "let's connect" requests into measurable career outcomes.

 - 🎯 **Value:** Convert your alumni network into interviews, referrals, and offers.
 - 🧩 **Problem solved:** No more cold "Hi sir, can you refer me?"
 DMs lost in a recruiter's inbox.